tuur29/surveytool/README.md

 ### Configuration

-View [CONFIG.md](./CONFIG.md) for a complete guide on how to configure this tool.
+- View [CONFIG.md](./CONFIG.md) for a complete guide on how to configure this tool.
+- This project also has a [storybook](https://tuur29.github.io/surveytool/docs)
-The example configuration used in the demo can be found here: [mock.ts](./src/utils/mock.ts)
+- The example configuration used in the demo can be found here: [mock.ts](./src/utils/mock.ts)

 ## Development